 I remember the first time I visited New York City as a child.
 I made the trip with my mother and a group of other young, aspiring dancers.
-We were attending a summer convention with classes in all genres ––ballet, tap, jazz, and even belly dancing.
+We were attending a summer convention with dance classes in all genres ––ballet, tap, jazz, and even belly dancing.
+We stayed at the Doral Inn on Lexington between 49th and 50th Streets.
 We also experienced the Big Bad Apple, and all the city had to offer in 1979.

 I failed for the final time in 1985.
 I remember thinking that I’d finally done it.
 At the age of almost 19, I’d become a New Yorker.
-I slept a night with my head on a kitchen table in a filthy apartment that was supposed to be my sublet with another dancer.
+That night, I slept with my head on a kitchen table in a filthy apartment that was supposed to be my sublet with another dancer.
 Live here?
 No way.
-I scoured the city that day and searched for a cleaner alternative without any luck.
+I scoured the city that day and searched for a cleaner albeit affordable alternative with no luck.
 A large, Upper East Side one bedroom at $700 a month sounded too good to be true, and it was.

 A few years passed, and in 1995, I had an opportunity to migrate to the South and Atlanta became my home for 12 years.
 I met my husband, started a business, owned a big house, had more friends than I could count, and accomplished all that is expected as a thirty-something.
 Life was good.